Event Management Tips

 Not to be underestimated.
 People are social creatures after all.
 The social value has nothing to do with professional connections, but rather creating or strengthening personal connections with others.

 - To support this value, make sure to supplement structured event matchmaking with spontaneous moments to meet as well.
-Physical events can mean coffee breaks.
+In-person networking events can mean coffee breaks.
 Virtual and hybrid events can mean incorporating interactive virtual spaces used for networking and hangouts, like Wonder.me

 Event networking needs to stir some emotion in the attendees.
 Evoking an emotional response means that attendees are more likely to actively communicate and participate in the event.